Sierra vs Decagon vs Intercom Fin: Where the Crossovers Land

 Ada total = $162,000

 But that table is incomplete because it ignores deflection quality.
-Sierra at 55% deflection deflects more tickets than Fin at 40%.
-If Sierra's catalog rate against Intercom (55% per prisma/seed.ts) holds in this customer's deployment, the labor counterfactual — humans not hired because the agent absorbed the volume — favors Sierra.
+The catalog rates against Intercom diverge by vendor: Fin 60% on its native platform, Sierra 55%, Ada 50%, Decagon 60% (per prisma/seed.ts).
+If Sierra's catalog rate holds in a customer's deployment, the labor counterfactual — humans not hired because the agent absorbed the volume — partly offsets Sierra's higher invoice.
 We covered the labor counterfactual framing in the Intercom Fin Zendesk seat-replacement math post, and it's the larger of the two savings terms.

 Said differently: the three-year cost stack above is the infrastructure cost of each agent.
 The headline savings come from avoided hires, which scale with deflection percentage, not with the raw agent fee.
 A CFO doing this evaluation should run the agent fee table side-by-side with the avoided-hire table and let the larger number drive the decision.